-The loss of tigers means the loss of the spiritual values that connect humans to the wild world
+'Tigers are a symbol of all that is splendid, mystical and powerful about nature.
+The loss of tigers would inevitably mean the loss of cultural and spiritual values that connect humans to the wild world.''
+The Global Tiger Initiative

 The tiger is instantly recognizable with their striking coats, and majestic stance.
 However, what is not well-known, is the dangerously low numbers of these formidable beings living in the wild.
 Passionate organizations have taken the initiative to reverse the declining populations, on-ground, whether through scientific and field research, such as Panthera or The Wildlife Conservation Society, or integrating policy-oriented work, such as the Global Tiger Initiative.